 Ph.D., 2006, UCLA

-Professor Powell’s research interests include the rise of the professional author in England, periodical and essay writing, British women writers, gender and authorship, genre and literature, performance and literature, and pirates.
-Her teaching interests are in British literature and culture of the long eighteenth century, genre and culture, novels and other forms of prose writing, British drama, gothic writing, literature about pirates, and (most recently) dragons.
+Professor Powell’s research interests include professional authorship in eighteenth-century England, periodical and essay writing, British women writers, gender and authorship, genre and literature, dragons, and pirates.

 Manushag (Nush) Powell joined the Purdue University English department in the fall of 2007, coming from a visiting assistant professor position at the College of the Holy Cross, Worcester, MA.
 She earned her Ph.D.
 (2006) and MA (2003) in English from the University of California, Los Angeles, and her BA in English from Yale University in 1999.
 Her first book, Performing Authorship in Eighteenth-Century English Periodicals, was published in 2012 as part of the Transits: Literature, Thought, & Culture 1650-1850 series at Bucknell University Press and released in paperback in 2014.
 Her second book, written with Frederick Burwick, is British Pirates in Print and Performance (Palgrave, 2015).
-She is currently at work with Jennie Batchelor on an unprecedented collection of essays on women’s periodicals in the eighteenth century (Edinburgh, 2018), and on a Broadview Press edition of Captain Singleton, by Daniel Defoe.
+Other major works include Women’s Periodicals and Print Culture in Britain, 1690-1820 (Edinburgh 2018), co-edited with Jennie Batchelor, and special issues of the journals Restoration, Humanities, and The Eighteenth Century: Theory and Interpretation.

 “Teaching Jonathan Wild: A Novel for All Classrooms.”
 Approaches to Teaching the Novels of Henry Fielding.
 Ed.
 Elizabeth Kraft and Jennifer Wilson.
-Series: MLA’s Approaches to Teaching World Literature.
 New York: Modern Language Association 2015.
-163-170
+163-170.

 “Eliza Haywood: Periodicalist?”
 Special Issue: New Approaches to Eliza Haywood: The Political Biography and Beyond.
 Ed.
 Amanda Hiner and Patsy Fowler.
 Journal for Early Modern Cultural Studies 14.4 (2014): 185-208.